schneider-profits/guff/install-prk-linux.md

 Then download, patch and run the game.

 <br/><br/>
-So far so good, but enabeling FPS in game (Ctrl+Alt F) shows the game running with only 40-70 FPS, compared to Windows 11 which is running the game consistently with 100 FPS (max for this game).
+So far so good, but enabling FPS in game (Ctrl+Alt F) shows the game running with only 40-70 FPS, compared to Windows 11 which is running the game consistently with 100 FPS (max for this game).
+<br/><br/>
+Lets fix that

 <br/>